 The Committee benchmarks salary, Total Cash Compensation and Total Direct Compensation for the Named Executive Officers against competitive market information.
-To assess competitive market information, the Committee looks primarily to competitive market benchmarks among a group of peer companies, and supplements this information with survey data on a broader group of companies with revenues greater than \$10 billion.

-Salaries are benchmarked against proxy statement data from the peer group described below and national survey data submitted by companies from various industries with revenues greater than \$10 billion and published in the aggregate.
-The Company purchases three national surveys from independent third parties.
-A list of companies that participate in these three surveys is attached as Appendix A to this Proxy Statement.
-The Committee generally seeks to establish base salaries below the median of this broader group of surveyed companies, reflecting the Committee's philosophy that a greater proportion of the cash component of our executive's compensation should be at-risk.
+To assess competitive market information, the Committee looks primarily to proxy statement data among a group of peer companies (the Peer Group).
+The Committee generally seeks to establish base salaries below the median of the Peer Group, reflecting the Committee's philosophy that a greater proportion of the cash component of our executives' compensation should be at-risk.